nus-cs2103/website-base/admin/tp-tasks-fragment.md

 * succeeds %%e.g., changes in the GUI, messages shown to the user%%
 * fails %%e.g., what are the error messages shown when a specific parameter is invalid, missing, specified multiple times, etc.%%

-**Duplicate handling:** What rules are used to determine if two contacts are duplicates? %%e.g., is having the same name enough, or all details need to be the same?%%<br>
+**Duplicate handling:** What rules are used to determine if two contacts are duplicates? %%e.g., is having the same name enough for two contacts to be considered duplicates, or all details need to be the same?%%<br>
 How does the application react to such duplicate entries?
 Reject or accept?
 Why?

-**Relevant UI mock-ups**, unless the UI will be exatly the same as AB3 %%(they can be hand-drawn or created using a tool such as PowerPoint, PlantUML, Figma, etc. -- they can be very low-fidelity mock-ups, as they are meant to be temporary)%%
+**Relevant UI mock-ups** (unless the UI will be exactly the same as AB3): %%they can be hand-drawn or created using a tool such as PowerPoint, PlantUML, Figma, etc. -- they can be very low-fidelity mock-ups, as they are meant to be temporary%%

 ---

 {{ icon_tip }} **Recommended: Decide priorities of finer aspects of features**, for example, as must-have (to implement in the MVP) and nice-to-have (i.e., to implement in the MVP only if there is time)<br>
-   %%e.g., you can decide one date format (to accept in user commands) as must-have and two other formats as nice-to-have.%%
+   %%e.g., you can decide one date format that is to be supported in user commands as must-have and two other formats as nice-to-have.%%
 </box>
 </div>